-

 Where page limits are specified, any pages exceeding the maximum allowed will be removed.
 Additionally, any information not required according to the LOI instructions will also be removed.

-Your LOI should be written in either English or French, rather than in a mix of both official languages.
-If you intend to change the language of application from the LOI, contact
+Your LOI should be written in either English or in French, rather than in a mix of both official languages.

 Your LOI must be received at your institution’s research grants office by its internal deadline date; contact your research grants office for the deadline.